marsdd/MDCPublic/COVID19_Essential_Workplaces/README.md

 ## Usage Notes

-* A given Essential Workplace may be mapped to multiple industry groups.
+* There are several cases where a given Essential Workplace is mapped to multiple industry groups.
 * The ‘entirely_essential’ column indicates whether all industries under a 4-digit industry group are considered essential workplaces (which is the case when entirely_essential = 1), or whether only some  industries under the industry group are considered essential workplaces (which is the case when entirely_essential = 0).

 ## Contributing